justin-aj/Stat/README.md

-# Stat
+# Statistics
-Repo to track my Stat learnings
+Finally, I got the time to learn Statistics